 Getting a spring bear tag in the Umatilla District is not easy, so the fall general season is your chance to hunt bear in Umatilla County.
 Bears are high up early in the season and will pull down slowly.
-Look in hawthorn and elderberry concentrations to find them; early on they will be on the edges of clearcuts and clearcuts near berry crops on high country.
+Look in hawthorn and elderberry concentrations to find them; early on they will be on edges of clearings near berry crops in high country.
 The best bear hunting is north of I-84 in Mt Emily and Walla Walla units.

 Cougar populations are healthy; carry a tag while hunting deer or elk as you may get the chance to take a cougar while you're at it.
 The best cougar hunting will be north of I-84 in the Mt.
 Emily and Walla Walla Units.
 The Ukiah Unit has a lower density of cougars than the two northern units, but has been increasing in density for the last few years.
 Still, hunters will have good chance of encountering a cougar there as well.

-Prior to hunting, it is recommended that hunters check the Umatilla National Forest and ODFW website for the latest restrictions that may apply to your hunting area.
+Prior to hunting, we recommend hunters check the Umatilla National Forest and ODFW website for the latest restrictions that may apply to your hunting area.
 For advice on places to hunt in Umatilla County, call the Pendleton ODFW office at 541-276-2344.